muzakker/Puthishala-A-Desktop-Application-For-Library-Management/README.md

 # Library-Management-System
-A GUI Based Project using C#.
-It was done as a project for Object Oriented Programming-2 (C#) course during Fall-2020.
+A GUI based project implementing OOP concepts using C#.
+It was completed as a project for Object-Oriented Programming-2 (C#) course during Fall-20.
 The Library Management System was implemented using Windows Forms Application (WPF) and connected with a database created in Microsoft SQL Server.

 # Features
 Features for three types of users are following -